jtkyber/comparison-app/README.md

   ### MISC
   * Hover over an icon to see a tooltip
   * Hover over a manager element to highlight that attribute or entry in the table display
+  * When using the rating slider, holding ctrl will allow you to adjust in increments of 0.1 instead of 1

 ## Tech Stack
 * Typescript